SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSerieSaver** :
 ..............................

-Save the value serie of the variable in a file of the '/tmp' directory named 'value...txt' from the variable name and the saving step.
+Save the value series of the variable in a file of the '/tmp' directory named 'value...txt' from the variable name and the saving step.

 ::